stefbowerman/cadaver/README.md

 ##### Font Icons

 The site currently uses the Font Awesome font icon library.
 To keep the CSS file as lightweight as possible, comment out unused icon rules in ``_scss/font-awesome/_icons.scss``.

-##### Open Graph Images

-All open graph tags are contained in the snippet ``open-graph-tags.liquid``.
-OG images are generated from the store logo, product page images or blog images.
-To add default share images, generate them following the [best practice guidelines](https://developers.facebook.com/docs/sharing/best-practices#images) and either hard code them in the snippet, or create theme settings for them.

 ##### Sections